Batman: Arkham Knight: Sales

 Batman: Arkham Knight was the highest-selling game for June 2015 and became the fastest-selling game of 2015, beating the record previously held by The Witcher 3: Wild Hunt.
 It also was the second-best-selling game of 2015 behind Mortal Kombat X and the fastest-selling game of the Arkham franchise.
 The PlayStation 4 sales were the highest for a single SKU across any Batman game since the NPD Group began tracking the industry.
 By October 2015, the game sold over 5 million units worldwide.
+It was the 6th best-selling game of 2015 in UK.